 - the heating, lighting and plumbing works

-- make sure any furniture is in a good state of repair
+- any furniture is in a good state of repair

 - if other people live there, try to meet them to see if you will get on with them.

 Sometimes private accommodation is available straight away.
 You might have to be prepared to move in (or start paying the rent) quickly.
 However you might be able to get the landlord to agree to hold the accommodation for a short period.
 They might charge you a ‘holding deposit’ to do this, but it can only be the equivalent of 1 weeks worth of rent.
 For more information on holding deposits, see our page on letting fees.

 What each place will cost